Thursday, August 28, 2025

 dislodged a front tooth,

-i tried to pick up my horn again,
+i tried to tongue my trumpet again,

-but the red graffiti scrawled
+Red graffiti scrawled

 in a school bathroom stall